malawadd/defiproject/README.md

 ## Key Features

-* Taamin is  a general permissionless insurance protocol
+* Taamin is  a general permissionless insurance protocol.
 *  Protects from ERC20 token price loss.
 * Powered by chainlink oracle price feed, Supports all token with price feed.